SupportBee/SupportBee-Apps/README.md

 ### Writing an App

+Checkout the App platform from github
+``git clone git://github.com/SupportBee/SupportBee-Apps.git``

+Create a new branch with app\_name as its name
+``git branch campfire``

+Bundle install and run the server locally using shotgun ``bundle install``
+``shotgun``

+Unfortunately, server requires a restart every time you change the app.

 An App resides in the ``/apps`` folder of the App Platform.
 Each app has the following structure:

 ```